Use notebooks

 -

-On the New Notebook screen, fill in the required information and click the [LAUNCH] button to create the notebook instance.
+On the New notebook screen, enter the required information and click [Launch] to create the notebook instance.

-- If you want to create a notebook using a specific image, refer to the guide below.
+- To create a notebook based on a specific image, refer to the guide below.

-Item Field Description Name Name Identifier used in the Kubeflow dashboard Platform type Web development platform type
+Item Category Description Name Name Used to identify the notebook instance in the Kubeflow dashboard Platform type Web development platform for the notebook instance

-- Define mount paths and choose/create volumesConfigurations Register PodDefault resources in the current namespace Affinity / Tolerations Affinity config Specify the node on which to run the notebook Tolerations group Set tolerations
+- Can create a new volume or use an existing one, and specify the mount pathConfigurations Register PodDefault resources already defined in the current namespace Affinity / Tolerations Affinity config Specify the node where the notebook instance will run Tolerations group Specify tolerations to apply to the notebook instance

-- Toleration list is defined in the ConfigMap within KEMiscellaneous settings Enable shared memory Enable shared memory support (e.g., for Torch)
+- Available tolerations are defined in the ConfigMap inside the Kubeflow-installed KE clusterMiscellaneous settings Enable shared memory Enable workaround for shared memory required by frameworks like Torch

-Notebook instances will not be created if Minimum CPU or Memory Gi exceeds the available resources of the selected node pool in Affinity Config.
+Notebook instance will not be created if Minimum CPU or Memory Gi exceeds the capacity of the node pool selected in Affinity config.

 Create CPU-based notebook